nextcloud/documentation/user_manual/groupware/calendar.rst

 .. note:: The Nextcloud Calendar application only supports iCalendar-compatible
           ``.ics``-files, defined in RFC 5545.

-Edit, Download or Delete a Calendar
+Edit, Export or Delete a Calendar
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes you may want to change the color or the entire name of a previous